 Now they can happily enjoy their dairy treat and I can relax knowing it is refined sugar-free!

 I use Thermomummas recipe in the Easiyo system

 - Milk Powder

 Yes, just three ingredients!
 So easy and I will typically wait until the last portion is at the bottom of the container before making the next batch so it is ready to eat the next day.
 So simple! and literally takes only a few minutes of active time.

 Literally mix three ingredients together, heat to 37 degrees, incubate for 8-24 hours, and chill overnight.

 Of course you can get fancy and add some vanilla and a bit of sugar for a sweeter yoghurt instead of the natural one which I prefer.

-If you are transitioning the kids from sugar filled commercial yogurts I would suggest to add some sugar then each batch you make, reduce the amount until you are happy with what it contains.
+If you are transitioning the kids from sugar-filled commercial yogurts I would suggest adding some sugar to your yoghurt.
+Then, with each batch you make, reduce the amount until you are happy with what it contains.

-We add honey, fruit purées or chopped fruit to ours.
-We spoon it onto soups, curries and use in marinades and dressings too!
+We add honey, fruit purées, or chopped fruit to ours.
+We spoon it onto soups, curries and use it in marinades and dressings too!

-If you have been sitting on the fence about it, give it a shot!
+If you have been sitting on the fence about making your own yoghurt, give it a shot!